RamenDR/ramen/test/README.md

 ### Running the tests

-Run all tests and report test coverage:
+Run all linters and tests and report test coverage:

 ```
 make